arXiv/arxiv-docs/README.md

 - Add a brief note in the "Commit message" area summarizing your edit.
 You may add longer note in the `Extended description` area if you have more to say about your changes.

-- Make sure you have an email associated with your commits.
+- Make sure you have your email associated with your commits.

 - Create a "new branch for this request and start a pull request" will be selected
 - Name your branch after your JIRA ticket to link it.
-Ex `arxivce-1503-update-arxiv-docs-readme`
+Ex `arxivce-1503-update-arxiv-docs-readme`.

 <kbd>![Screenshot of how to create a new branch for the edits made in Github](/non-info/05-help-newBranch.png)</kbd>

-- **Please note:** The above step will only put your changes on develop and they will not be viewable on info.arxiv.org.
+- **Please note:** The above step will only put your changes on a branch on develop and they will not be viewable on info.arxiv.org.
 At this point you have only saved the edit in github.

 If you have more changes to make at this time you may make and commit them all on the branch you created.
 The additional changes you commit will be grouped together when you make your pull request in the next step.

-### 2nd: Make a Pull Request from `develop` to `master`
+### 2nd: Make a Pull Request from your branch to `develop`
-Once you have completed all of your changes you need to get your changes reviewed.
+Once you have completed all of your changes, you need to have your changes reviewed.
 This is done by "creating a PR."
 PR stands for pull request.

 - To make a new PR click the "Pull Requests" link in the header of the github page.